-- (1) utility system impacts, if any; - (2) notification of whether the proposed system meets the applicable criteria considered in the CESIR process; - (3) if applicable, a description of where the proposed system is not in compliance with these requirements; - (4) a good faith, detailed estimate of the total cost of completion of the interconnection of the proposed system.
-Such estimate will include, but not be limited to, the costs associated with any required modifications to the utility system, administration, metering, and on-site verification testing
+- (1) utility system impacts, if any; - (2) notification of whether the proposed system meets the applicable criteria considered in the CESIR process; - (3) if applicable, a description of where the proposed system is not in compliance with these requirements; - (4) Except for net metering customer-generators, a good faith, detailed estimate of the total cost of completion of the interconnection of the proposed system.
+Such estimate will include, but not be limited to, the costs associated with any required modifications to the utility system, administration, metering, and on-site verification testing.
+For net metering customer-generators, the estimate shall be limited to the cost of installing a dedicated transformer.

-Photovoltaic, net meter, residential applicants5 are only responsible for the costs of a dedicated transformer,6 if applicable, up to a maximum expense of \$350.
+Photovoltaic, net meter, residential applicants are only responsible for the costs of a dedicated transformer, if applicable, up to a maximum expense of 350.
+Farm Waste, net meter, farm applicants are only responsible for the costs of a dedicated transformer, if applicable, up to a maximum expense of 33,000.